MeganTran6023/NLP_Sarcasm/README.md

 ## 💭 Future Improvements

-* test dataset on other machine learning models to compare accuracies
+* Increase number of training samples
+* More steps to text feature preprocessing step